 Frau Holle gives gifts to good children over the twelve nights of epiphany.
 Sometimes she also drives through villages in a carriage handing out presents where people have shown respect to her.
 She is obsessed with spinning and monitors whether spinners work hard enough.
-Hardworking spinners receive a gift of an extra spindle, but if someone is lazy she burns their spindle or breaks their thread.
-On Christmas day, before going to Church, everyone leaves a bowl of milk with spoons crossed over it out for Frau Holle.
+Hardworking spinners receive a gift of an extra spindle, but if someone is lazy, she burns their spindle or breaks their thread.
+On Christmas day, before going to Church, everyone leaves a bowl of milk out with spoons crossed over it for Frau Holle.
 When they come back from church, Frau Holle has told everyone's fortune for the coming year according to the position of the spoons.

 Frau Holle also has power over the weather.
-When it snows, it is because she is making her bed and feathers are flying out of it.
+When it snows, it is because she is making her bed, and feathers are flying out of it.

-Traditionally, Frau Holle is a beautiful and young woman who wears white, although sometimes she is depicted as an old hag who rides with witches.
+Traditionally, Frau Holle is a beautiful young woman who wears white, although sometimes she is depicted as an old hag who rides with witches.

 Frau Holle has also appeared in other areas of Germany but often has a different name.
 Her names include Frau Holda, Holde, Gaude, Gode, and Wode.
 Her legend is similar to that of the pre-Christian goddess Wode.
-Wode is linked to other female goddesses including the Roman Goddess Diana, Perchta and Scandinavian Frigga, the wife of Odin.
+Wode is linked to other female goddesses, including the Roman Goddess Diana, Perchta and Scandinavian Frigga, the wife of Odin.

 4. Frau Gaude